 To fulfil our objectives successfully, the Society needs the support of a large membership.

-So why not help us to do that and become a member
+So why not help us do that and become a member.

 The Society of Ploughmen was formed in 1972 to enable the British National Ploughing Championships to be held annually.